pombredanne/django-th-pocket/README.rst

 Django Trigger Happy : Pocket Service
 =====================================

-This service provides an acces to your Pocket account from Trigger Happy
+This service provides an access to your Pocket account from Trigger Happy

 Requirements :
 ==============
-* django_th: 0.8.1
+* django_th: 0.8.3
 * pocket : 0.2.4